 The EEs for the DLM alternate assessments for ELA and mathematics were aligned to nodes in an overarching learning map cognitive model.
-In the case of science, based on the states' needs for an operational assessment developed with limited time and resources, the EEs were developed with a goal to eventually become aligned to an interconnected set of skills or nodes and assessment targets in a learning map model to be created in a later phase of the project.
+In the case of science, based on the states' needs for an operational assessment developed with limited time and resources, the EEs were developed with a goal to eventually become aligned to an interconnected set of skills or nodes and assessment targets in a learning map model to be created in the future.